Want to follow along with this writing? Sign up Today, it's free and easy

 Light shining through broken windows, grass growing through broken stones.
 Winning entry for the Bright Places contest; inspired by Netley Abbey, which was founded in 1239 near Southampton, England, and now lies in ruins.Copyright 2015.

-almost 2 years ago Headintheclouds said:
+about 2 years ago Headintheclouds said:

 I've got a thing for ruins too.
 Not sure what it is about them.
 Maybe its the untold stories they have to tell.